Sustainable Development Goal 6: Clean water and sanitation

 • provides scientific and technical expertise to the provincial and territorial governments

-• supports their responsibilities through shared investments in water and wastewater treatment infrastructure
+• supports their responsibilities through shared investments in water and wastewater infrastructure

 • shares responsibility for ensuring the safety of drinking water supplies on federal lands, in federal facilities, and in First Nations communities

-Clean water is also an essential component to a healthy environment.
+Clean water for human health is also an essential component to a healthy environment.
 Healthy river ecosystems rely on clean water.
 The quality of water and the health of rivers may be affected by how people develop and use the surrounding land.
-From 2017 to 2019, water quality in rivers in Canada was rated fair to excellent at 82% of the monitored sites.
+From 2018 to 2020, water quality in rivers in Canada was rated fair to excellent at 83% of the monitored sites.
 The Government of Canada routinely reports on the status and trends in ambient water quality.
 The related data is made publicly available, which helps inform decision makers, stakeholders and Canadians.

 What Canada is doing to improve clean water and sanitation abroad